eric-s-s/dice-tables/README.rst

 scinote and graph_pts were re-written as objects: NumberFormatter, GraphDataGenerator. two functions, format_number and graph_pts are wrapper functions for these objects.
 Several class methods were changed to properties.
-Here is the full list of

 For output: The string for StrongDie now puts parentheses around the multiplier. stats() now shows tiny percentages.
 Any exponent between 10 and -10 has that extraneous zero removed: '1.2e+05' is now '1.2e+5'.

 Here are all the original methods and their changes.
+You should be able to copy and paste this.

 CONVERSIONS = {